waleediqbal411/waleediqbal411.github.io/_pages/about.md

 ## August 2020
 * Paper accepted in IEEE Trasactions on Artificial Intelligence: ["Leveraging Data Science To Combat COVID-19: A Comprehensive Review"](https://www.techrxiv.org/articles/Leveraging_Data_Science_To_Combat_COVID-19_A_Comprehensive_Review/12212516/files/22459823.pdf).
+* Paper submitted in IEEE/ACM ASONAM-2020: "A First Look at COVID-19 Messages on WhatsApp in Pakistan".

 ## July 2020
 * Paper submitted in Frontiers in Big Data Machine Learning and Artificial Intelligence: "Securing Machine Learning (ML) in the Cloud: A Systematic Review of Cloud ML Security".

 ## May 2020
 * Paper submitted in Journal of Artificial Intelligence in Education (AIED): "Artificial Intelligence in Education: A Panoramic Review" [(Preprint)](https://edarxiv.org/zvu2n/download?format=pdf).

+## April 2020
+* Paper submitted in IEEE Trasactions on Artificial Intelligence: Leveraging Data Science To Combat COVID-19: A Comprehensive Review".

 ## January 2020
 * Started PhD in Computer Science within [Networks Group](http://networks.eecs.qmul.ac.uk) at [School of Electronic Engineering and Computer Science](https://www.eecs.qmul.ac.uk/), [Queen Mary University of London](https://www.qmul.ac.uk/).